pypy/pypy/pypy/doc/glossary.rst

 .. glossary::

    application level
-      applevel_ code is normal Python code running on top of the PyPy or :term:`CPython` interpreter (see :term:`interpreter level`)
+      :ref:`applevel<application-level>` code is normal Python code running on top of the PyPy or :term:`CPython` interpreter (see :term:`interpreter level`)

    CPython